Raw Eggs to Help With Hangovers

 A couple things about eggs are germane to our condition and the relief thereof.
 Eggs are packed with lots of stuff that’s going to put you on the road to wellville.
 The B vitamins in eggs will help to put your shattered nerves back together again.
 The zinc helps your liver to break down the toxins in your blood.
 Probably most importantly though, eggs are packed with amino acids.

 Eggs are protein rich.
 In fact eggs are second only to breastmilk as a source of bioavailable protein.
 (Which, if you can get your hands on some breastmilk (or breastmilk on your hands), by all means do.)
 Proteins are made up of amino acids and eggs are just packed with them.
 When you eat an egg, your body unpacks those amino acids and puts them to work in all kinds of beneficial ways.
 Maybe the most important amino acid for our purposes here is called cysteine.

-One of the reasons you feel horrible the morning after is that your liver has metabolized the alcohol in you system into acetaldehyde and acetaldehyde is toxic.
+One of the reasons you feel hungover the morning after is that your liver has metabolized the alcohol in your system into acetaldehyde and acetaldehyde is toxic.
 You are literally full of poison.
-Cysteine helps your liver to break down the acetaldehyde in your blood into acetic acid (basically vinegar) and acetic acid amy itself have a beneficial effect in that it balances your body’s ph level.
+Cysteine helps your liver to break down the acetaldehyde in your blood into acetic acid (basically vinegar) and acetic acid may itself have a beneficial effect in that it balances your body’s ph level.